nbrest/kamehouse/README.md

 [vlcrc](/kamehouse-vlcrc/README.md)

-The main idea of this application is to keep improving and learning best practices of software development with Java and frontend technologies.
+The main idea of this application is to keep improving and learning best practices of software development

+The backend functionality is built mostly with `java` and `bash` shell scripts.
+Part of the backend functionality is also built with `php` and `python`

+The frontend and mobile app is built in plain `javascript/typescript` mostly without using frameworks like vue, angular or react

 Follow the readme on each module to see the functionality done by each of them